dell/csm-docs/content/docs/concepts/cosidriver/installation/helm.md

 <br>

 {{< accordion id="Three" title="Driver Install" markdown="true" >}}
-## Install the Driver
+### Install the Driver

 **Steps**
 1. Run `git clone -b main https://github.com/dell/helm-charts.git` to clone the git repository.
 2. Ensure that you have created the namespace where you want to install the driver.
 You can run `kubectl create namespace dell-cosi` to create a new one.
 The use of _dell-cosi_ as the namespace is just an example.
 You can choose any name for the namespace.
 3. Create a new file called `secret.yaml` with the contents of the [configuration file](./configuration_file#features-and-capabilities).
 Edit the file with parameters specific to the ObjectScale instance.
-4. Create the Secret by running `kubectl create secret generic dell-cosi-config -n dell-cosi --from-file=config.yaml=secret.yaml`
+4. Create a secret by running `kubectl create secret generic dell-cosi-config -n dell-cosi --from-file=config.yaml=secret.yaml`
-4. Copy the _charts/cosi/values.yaml_ into a new location with name _my-cosi-values.yaml_, to customize settings for installation.
+5. Copy the _charts/cosi/values.yaml_ into a new location with name _my-cosi-values.yaml_, to customize settings for installation.
-5. Edit *my-cosi-values.yaml* to set the following parameters for your installation:
+6. Edit *my-cosi-values.yaml* to set the following parameters for your installation:
    The following table lists the primary configurable parameters of the COSI driver Helm chart and their default values.
 More detailed information can be found in the [`values.yaml`](https://github.com/dell/helm-charts/blob/master/charts/cosi/values.yaml) file in this repository.

 {{<table "table table-striped table-bordered table-sm">}}